 Garrus leaned close to the Doctor's ear.
 "Miranda."

 Tali continued, holding her omni for the others to inspect.
-"He always logs where he will be going and how long he will be."
+"He always logs where he'll be going and how long he'll be."

-Garrus winced at her collection of data.
-The amount of detail in the record was disturbing.
+Garrus winced at the collection of data.
+The amount of detail was disturbing.
 "Don't you think this is a little obsessive?"

 Tali flung her hands to her sides.
-"These are Cerberus records, not mine.
-Like I keep telling you, they're tracking all of us like this!"
+"These are Cerberus records, not mine!
+I keep telling you, they're tracking all of us like this!"

-"That's them," Garrus' voice was firm.
+"That's them."
+Garrus' voice was firm.
 "Not us.
-We're supposed to be better than they are, right?"
+We're supposed to be better than they are."